HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 {% include img.html img="ccrr-bundle-sending-timeline.png" caption="Figure 2.1 - Central Cancer Registry Reporting Timeline" %}

+#### Patient Journey
+The following describes a realistic history of a patient’s journey from discovering a breast lump of concern through diagnosis, treatment, monitoring, and follow-up for breast cancer.
+This scenario describes a journey where all the patient’s providers starting with her visit to the oncologist are in a single cancer center and using a single Electronic Health Record (EHR).
+The diagnostic testing information and biopsy results are provided for context, but in this scenario are conducted by providers outside of the cancer center.
+This information will be reported to the cancer registry through other means outside of this scenario.
+When information in the scenario does not map on to Central Cancer Registry Reporting Content (CCRR) IG profiles, we provide examples using [US Core]({{site.data.fhir.ver.uscoreR4}}) or [mCode FHIR IG]({{site.data.fhir.ver.mcodeIg}}/index.html), as indicated in the CCRR IG [detailed specification](spec.html).
+We condense some repeated patterns.
+For example, we only show one example of MedicationAdministration when in reality, there are several different medications included in the patient’s chemotherapy regimen.

+_**Patient History**_

+**Demographics:** [Patient Amy Shaw](Patient-example.html) is a 38 year old multiracial Latina female.

+**Occupation & Industry:** Amy has been a [factory worker for an oil-based paint and floor finish manufacturer for 15 years](Observation-odh-usual-work.html).

+**Health History:** No significant family history of breast cancer.
+She leads an active lifestyle, with [no smoking](Observation-non-smoker.html) or excessive alcohol use.
+She has [insulin-dependent diabetes](Condition-problem-list-diabetes.html), first diagnosed when she was a child.

+**Initial Symptoms:** In January 2023, Amy notices a lump in her left breast.

+_**Diagnosis**_

+**Primary Care Visit:** On 3/5/2023, she visits her general practitioner (GP) after noticing that the lump has persisted.
+The doctor conducts a physical exam and orders a mammogram with ultrasound as needed.

+**Diagnostic Testing:** Mammogram and ultrasound performed on 3/10/2023 confirm a suspicious mass in the area of concern.
+GP recommends a biopsy.
+A week later (3/17/2023), Amy presents to the radiology office for a core-needle breast biopsy.
+The specimen from the needle biopsy is sent to the pathology laboratory for analysis and interpretation.

+**Biopsy Results:** Pathology confirms triple-negative infiltrating duct carcinoma of the left breast.
+The laboratory sends the pathology report to the state cancer registry, the radiologist, and the primary care provider.

+**PCP Visit:** She is referred by her PCP to an oncologist for treatment.
+PCP sends the pathology report to the oncologist.

+**Oncologist Consultation:** Amy has a consultation with an oncologist, Dr. Joseph Nichols, on 3/21/2023 (extension:assertedDate in Central Cancer Registry Reporting Primary Cancer Condition Profile).
+This visit establishes T0 for purposes of determining triggers for reporting to the central cancer registry.
+Dr. Nichols orders a CT and MRI.
+He documents her [cancer diagnosis](Condition-primary-cancer-condition-breast.html) of infiltrating duct carcinoma (extension:histologyMorphologyBehavior) of the left (extension:lateralityQualifier) breast (bodySite) in her medical record, and notes Histologic test (procedure) as the diagnostic confirmation method (extension:cancer-status-evidence-type).

+CT and MRI are performed on 3/24/2023 and Dr. Nichols receives the results on 3/29/23.
+Results confirm that the cancer is 4cm, localized, with no adenopathy or visible metastases.
+After reviewing the results, on 4/4/23 Dr. Nichols documents the [clinical stage as cT2 cN0 cM0 and Stage Group IIA, AJCC 8th Edition](Observation-cancer-stage-group-example.html) (TNM Stage Group Profile).

+**4/5/23: The diagnosis of cancer associated with the encounter triggers an initial report to be generated and sent to the central cancer registry.
+(T0+15 days: Encounter-based (EB) bundle EB.1)**

+_**Treatment and Monitoring**_

+**Chemotherapy:** On 4/10/2023 Amy begins [chemotherapy](MedicationAdministration-cancer-med-admin-docetaxel-example.html) to shrink the tumor before surgery.
+* She receives chemotherapy at the infusion enter every 3 weeks for 6 months
+* Chemotherapy medications: Docetaxel + Carboplatin + Adriamycin + Cyclophosphamide + Paclitaxel

+**4/10/23: The administration of cancer-related medications is a non-encounter-based (NEB) trigger for an incremental report to be generated and sent to the central cancer registry.
+(NEB.1)**

+**Surgical Intervention:** On 11/8/23 she undergoes a [lumpectomy](Procedure-cancer-related-surgical-procedure-lumpectomy.html) followed by sentinel lymph node dissection.

+**11/8/23:** The surgical procedures trigger an encounter-based incremental report between T0 and T+12 to be generated and sent to the central cancer registry (EB.2)

+**3/21/24:** A report with any required but previously unreported information is generated and sent to the central cancer registry at T0+12 months (TB.1)

+**Radiation Therapy:** On 1/31/24 Amy begins [external beam radiation treatment](Procedure-radiotherapy-example.html) (mcode-radiotherapy-course-summary.mcode-radiotherapy-modality-and-technique.mcode-radiotherapy-modality.value) to eliminate any remaining cancer cells.
+She receives this treatment for 8 weeks, with her last visit on 3/31/24.

+**3/31/24: The completion of radiation therapy triggers a non-encounter-based incremental report between T0+12 and T0+24 to be generated and sent to the central cancer registry.
+(NEB.2)**

+**Monitoring and Follow-Up:** Amy undergoes frequent follow-ups to monitor for recurrence, blood tests, physical exams every 3-6 months for the first 3 years, and annual mammograms.

+**3/21/25: A report with any required but previously unreported information is generated and sent to the central cancer registry at T0+24 Months.
+(TB.2)**

 #### Use Case Actors and Interactions

 ##### Central Cancer Registry Reporting Actors and Definitions